 A subcommittee of the Academic Affairs Committee, responsible for reviewing those research activities on human subjects that are described in the statutes of the Commonwealth of Virginia and Department of Health and Human Services federal regulations.
-Membership:

-- 3 faculty members (tenured or non-tenured), one from each division, appointed for three - one from each division, appointed for threeyear staggered terms by the Dean of the Faculty: Cheyne [21], Janowski (22), Vitale (23) - 1 student member appointed for one year by the Dean of Students: Jared Dunlap - 1 member of the College administration appointed for a three-year term by the President: Andrew King (23) - 1 community member not otherwise associated with the College nor an immediate family member of a person associated with the College, appointed for a three-year term by the Dean of the Faculty: Dr. Eugene Donovan (21) - Alternates appointed as necessary by the Dean of the Faculty - Dean of the Faculty, ex officio: McDermott - Chair to be elected annually from within the ranks of the faculty on the committee: Vitale
+- 3 faculty members (tenured or non-tenured), one from each division, appointed for threeyear staggered terms by the Dean of the Faculty: Janowski (22), Vitale (23), Cheyne (24) - 1 member of the College administration appointed for a three-year term by the President: Andrew King (23) - 1 community member not otherwise associated with the College nor an immediate family member of a person associated with the College, appointed for a three-year term by the Dean of the Faculty: No appointment made. - Alternates appointed as necessary by the Dean of the Faculty - Dean of the Faculty, ex officio: McDermott - Chair to be elected annually from within the ranks of the faculty on the committee: Vitale